BestTimesToVisit.com Logo

 money

 Credit cards are widely accepted, but it's always a good idea to carry some Canadian dollars for smaller purchases, especially at farmers' markets or smaller shops.
-Many places don't take US dollars, so exchange your money before you arrive or use an ATM upon arrival.
-Keep an eye out for deals and discounts – many businesses offer deals through local apps or websites.
+Many places will give you a small discount for paying cash.
+ATMs are plentiful, but check your bank's international transaction fees beforehand.

 safety

 Calgary is generally very safe, but like any city, be aware of your surroundings, especially at night.
-Stick to well-lit areas and avoid walking alone in isolated spots.
-If you're going out for the evening, use ride-sharing apps like Uber or Lyft, which are readily available.
+Stick to well-lit areas and avoid walking alone in less populated areas.
+If you're going out for drinks, use a ride-sharing app like Uber or Lyft instead of driving yourself.

 culture